Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 </script>

-The code above creates a new span
+The code above creates a new span including text that

-replaces the existing strong
+replaces the existing strong.

 A debugger is a tool that runs your program and allows you to pause it and execute it step by step, and inspect variable values at anytime during execution.